vitalicher97/websocket-api-gateway/README.md

 }

-To unsubscribe from notifications from Bitmex, send such request:
+To unsubscribe from notifications from Bitmex, send such JSON message to websocket:

-/bitmex/command -method POST, request body should be JSON:

 {